Lishui Zhejiang, China Travel Guide

 TCM clinics in Lishui hospitals offer acupuncture, cupping, or herbal remedies.

 No sandy shores in Lishui.
-Some hotels sometimes have indoor or outdoor swimming pools for guests.
+Some hotels sometimes have indoor or outdoor pools for swimming for guests.

 Located in Suichang County, offering natural hot spring baths for relaxation.